bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So everyone knows what the key is.
 So that's basically the internal key.
 It can never be spent through that path.
-But then the, the, the CSV one scripts that we have in there is, is basically allows us to, to brute force this again, if someone doesn't have their channel backup.
+But then the CSV one scripts that we have in there is, is basically allows us to, to brute force this again, if someone doesn't have their channel backup.

 Mark Erhardt: 00:35:05